Netryon/security-writeups/TryHackMe-SOC-Role-in-Blue-Team.md

 ---

-*Part of the TryHackMe Junior Security Analyst Intro path.
-Room 3 writeup to follow.*
+*Part of the TryHackMe Junior Security Analyst Intro path.*